-Options that are out of stock will show a "notify me" box where you can put your email address to be notified when they are back in stock; alternatively, you can click on the PRE-ORDER option to pre-pay for the item so that it will ship as soon as it comes back into stock.
-Current ETA is 10/15/17.
+Options that are out of stock will show a "notify me" box where you can put your email address to be notified when they are available.

 The new Jones Steel Spaceframe Plus SWB brings the benefits of 27.5" Plus tires to the proven Jones 29 geometry to create a new kind of Jones Plus!
 This is the first revision to the original Jones 29 frame geometry in about 10 years, and it combines aspects of the Jones Plus LWB and the original Jones 29 to make a short wheelbase bike with clearance for larger tires, new hub spacing, more bosses, and slight geometry tweaks.
 The result is a bike that maintains the agility for which the Jones 29 is known, while adding stability, and more wheel options!
 Initially only available in the Medium (23" ETT) size (equivalent to the Medium (24") size in the Plus LWB).
 If you need a small or large, please put your email address in the "notify me" box after choosing the option you would like!
 This will help us prioritize the next models to work on.